Corrective Jaw Surgery

 Issues with bone structure, TMJ disorders, orthodontic problems, sleep apnea, and other conditions can all relate to the alignment of your jaw.
 When nonsurgical treatments fail to correct bite problems, orthognathic surgery can truly change a patient’s life by improving their ability to eat, speak, and breathe comfortably.
 Some patients also find that corrective jaw surgery can dramatically enhance their overall appearance.
-Dr. Charles Stone and Dr. Brian Stone at Southern Surgical Arts perform corrective jaw surgery at our office in Tyler, TX.
+Dr. Charles Stone, Dr. Brian Stone, and Dr. Wade Barker at Southern Surgical Arts perform corrective jaw surgery at our offices in Tyler, TX, and Palestine, TX.

 Oral and maxillofacial surgeons are not just experts at dental surgery; they also undergo years of training to understand the facial structures and how to repair them.
 Our surgical team has years of experience performing oral and facial surgeries of all kinds, and reconstructive jaw surgeries are one of our specialties.